-Criminals are also buying adverts on search engines, such as Google and Bing, which link to their fake sites.
+Criminals are also buying adverts on search engines, which link to their fake sites.
 These ads appear at the very top of the results page when you search ‘best rates’, ‘best bonds’ and ‘best ISAs’, so they instantly catch your attention.

 Once you visit these websites, they may ask for your personal — and possibly financial — information.
 Some of these fraudsters have even asked people to send a photograph of themselves holding their ID.
 They may encourage you to set up bonds and ISAs with them, which turn out to be fake.
 They may also ask you to create an online account on a fake portal to manage your investment — this allows them to steal your password so they can try to access your accounts elsewhere.